-After years of growing up in the border city of San Diego/Tijuana, earning my degree in Spanish with a Masters in Cross-Cultural Education & Curriculum Development, and having taught K-12 Spanish for over a decade, I do indeed have a certain advantage and insight into language acquisition tips.
+Having grown up in the border city of San Diego/Tijuana, earned my degree in Spanish with a Masters in Cross-Cultural Education & Curriculum Development and taught K-12 Spanish for twelve years for San Diego City Schools, I indeed have a certain advantage and insight into language acquisition tips.

-While waving a magic wand might be the desired prescription for developing a working command of written and spoken Spanish, unfortunately for most, it doesn’t come that easy and hence a little bit of focused studies and uninhibited practice is in order.
+While waving a magic wand might be the preferred route for garnering a working command of both written and spoken Spanish, I promise you that some focused studies and uninhibited practice will pay dividends.

 1. Examine Your Motivations

 What are your reasons for wanting to learn Spanish?

 Are they external—i.e. your Mother wants you to, you need a passing grade in an elective, you feel the regret of an unmet goal?

 Or do you have an internal desire to learn, to connect with the people and to understand the culture?
 Are your motivations born from a personal hunger for intellectual stimulation, global connection, and cultural awareness?

 If you are trying to learn Spanish because you “have to” or you “should”, then you likely are not feeling the necessary motivation, commitment, nor desire to learn.